jasonswearingen/godot-csharp-tech/docs/articles-tutorials/blender-for-non-artists/readme.md

 ![](./img/20200204-blender-fish-screenshot.png)

 This concludes the "Blender for non-artists" tutorial!
-If it's useful, consider supporting me on [Patreon](https://www.patreon.com/godot_csharp_tech).
+If it's useful, or needs a correction, please create an issue on Github.